-SDG17-Partnerships for the Goals: EMG Members' Primary and Secondary Focus
+SDG17-Partnerships for the Goals

-2.5.
-Partnerships and Collaboration
+2.4 Partnerships and Collaboration

 The following table illustrates partnerships on the environment that UN entities are engaged in, including with other UN Agencies, The Private Sector, Academia, and Non-governmental Organisations.
-This data was submitted by EMG Memmber Agencies and it is represented as received.
+This data was submitted by EMG Member Agencies and it is represented as received.
 The SDG Impact column data was included as requested by agencies via data referencing by the report author.
 This table is not exhaustive but allows the reader to quickly identify examples of how agencies are working together towards which topic or SDG.
-This information allowed for further analisys which contributed to section 2.1.2 and led to the identification of opportunities for collaboration by SDG described in section 3.2
+This information allowed for analisys which contributed to Section 2.1.2 and led to the identification of opportunities for collaboration by SDG described in Section 3.2.